There is a moment in A Short Film About Killing when the executioner places the noose around a man’s neck, adjusts it, and steps back.

 Gray light filtered through green and yellow tones.

-People move without urgency or connection.
+People move without urgency.

 The frame narrows.